Eckohaus/Angular_Momentum_Reaction_Engine/General/Reference/Technology_Zit/Delta_Key.md

 ——-

-#### Lambda Sequencer
+###### Unit Finctions : Electrical Resistance

-#### Here it is important to note the depiction of the reductive relationship defined within the Lambda XlS.
-The sequencer uses the differential as the nucleation matrix to inturn define the variable values within an eigenfield.
+###### Here it is important to note the depiction of the reductive relationship defined within the Electrical Resistance XlS.
+The sequencer uses the differential as the nucleation matrix, to inturn define the variable values within an eigenfield or alternating current.